knbz/security-advisor/network-insights.md

 Findings might include suspicious clients that:

-* send abnormally large amounts of data into the cluster.
+* Send abnormally large amounts of data into the cluster.
-* perform an abnormally large number of requests to a cluster service
+* Perform an abnormally large number of requests to a cluster service.
-* appear to target the cluster as exhibited by the number of attempts that it performs to survey the cluster. and identity what services it has open in any given time.
+* Appear to target the cluster as exhibited by the number of attempts that it performs to survey the cluster.